NCAR/aiml-utils/aimlutils/echo/README.md

         name: "lr"
         low: 0.0000001
         high: 0.01
+    model:activation:
+      type: "categorical"
+      settings:
+        name: "activation"
-log [optional]:
+        choices: ["relu", "linear", "leaky", "elu", "prelu"] log [optional]:
   save_path: "path/to/data/log.txt"
 ```

 The subfields within "slurm" should mostly be familiar to you.
-Note that you need to supply the kernel that will be used.
+The kernel field is optional and can be any call(s) to activate a conda/python/ncar_pylib/etc environment.
 Additional snippets that you might need in your launch script can be added to the list in the "bash" field.
-For example, if you are not loading modules in your .bashrc file, then you will need to add them as in the example above.
+For example, as in the example above, loading modules before training a model is required.
+Note that the bash options will be run in order, and before the kernel field.
+Remove or leave the kernel field blank if you do not need it.

 The subfields within the "optuna" field have the following functionality: